RWS/dxa-flexible-campaign-content/README.md

 If you run into problems to make the image selectable in XPM, you can try to surround it with a div.
 That often solves the problem.

-You can also use variables in your HTML markup that can be managed by CMS.
-The variables replace a certain HTML element attribute values such as background image, CSS class/style etc. You use the following data attributes to accomplish that:
+You can also use properties in your HTML markup that can be managed by CMS.
+The properties replace certain HTML element attribute values such as background image, CSS class/style etc. You use the following data attributes to accomplish that:

 ```
 <div data-property-name="testimonials-class" data-property-target="class" class="default-testimonials">